KIZI/antigen-covid-tests-knowledge-graph/doc/article.md

 We automated the data processing and test execution by a script based on Jena command-line tools.^[<https://jena.apache.org/documentation/tools>]
 Given that this is a small knowledge graph of around 10 thousand RDF triples, we validated it as a whole.

-The final step of the proposed method is about refactoring artefacts.
+The final step of the proposed method is about refactoring artifacts.
 Our development work proceeded in several iterations guided by continuous feedback from the script for data transformation and validation.
-When the knowledge graph satisfied the CQs, we continued with refactoring the semantic artefacts we created.
+When the knowledge graph satisfied the CQs, we continued with refactoring the semantic artifacts we created.
 For example, we wanted to avoid blank nodes to make the process deterministic, so we improved the XSL transformation to generate IRIs instead.
 We also abstracted a parent class for evaluations in the ontology and adjusted the SHACL shapes accordingly.